 Add Open Graph image using HTML

-The width and the height should also be included so Facebook can render the image quickly.
+Include the width and the height so Facebook can render the image with speed.

 <meta property="og:image" content="https://mywebsite.net/assets/opengraph/theogimage.jpg"/> <meta property="og:title" content="Your Title"/> <meta property="og:description" content="A full description of the page."/> <meta property="og:image:width" content="1200"/> <meta property="og:image:height" content="630"/>